Changed by pandemic, many workers won't return to old jobs :: WRAL.com

 Changed by pandemic, many workers won't return to old jobs

-There’s a wild card in the push to return to post-pandemic life: Many workers don’t want to go back to the jobs they once had.
+There’s a wild card in the push to return to pre-pandemic life: Many workers don’t want to go back to the jobs they once had.

 Layoffs and lockdowns, combined with enhanced unemployment benefits and stimulus checks, gave many Americans the time and the financial cushion to rethink their careers.
 Their former employers are hiring again — and some, like Uber and McDonald's, are offering higher pay — but workers remain hesitant.